 Silver Strand State Preschool

-The Coronado Unified School District is pleased to offer a State Preschool Program at Silver Strand School, which services up to 24 students and is based on family size and family income.
-The half-day (3½ hours per day) services of the Silver Strand State Preschool are available to Coronado resident families who are at or under the income ceilings established by the California State Department of Education.
+The Coronado Unified School District is pleased to offer a State Preschool Program at Silver Strand Elementary.
+The program services up to 48 students (24 morning session and 24 afternoon session).
+The State Program is based on family size and family income.
+Silver Strand State Preschool are available to families who are at or under the income ceilings established by the California State Department of Education.
 Students must be income eligible to enroll and the program is provided at no cost to the families.

-Silver Strand State Preschool fulfills the original vision for Coronado Unified School District (CUSD) to provide a complete education continuum as a lifelong foundation for our community’s children.
-The curriculum integrates with existing CUSD curricula and combines it with learning designed to enhance cognitive development and establish the basic building blocks for a successful education for 21st century learners.
+Silver Strand Preschool fulfills the original vision for Coronado Unified School District (CUSD) to provide a complete education continuum as a lifelong foundation for our community’s children.
+The curriculum integrates with existing CUSD curricula and combines it with learning designed to enhance cognitive development and establish the basic building blocks for a successful education for our youngest learners.

 Children meeting the program qualifications may apply for the program by presenting the required documentation to the Silver Strand School office located at 1350 Leyte Road, Coronado, between 8:00am-12:00pm daily.
-If you have any questions, please contact the preschool registrar, Tammie Warlick at 619-522-8934, ex.
-4096 or email her at firstname.lastname@example.org.
+If you have any questions, please contact the preschool registrar, Frankie Guillen at 619-522-8934, ex.
+4096 or email her at email@example.com

 - Immunization: Child must have 3-polio, 4-DPaT, 1-HIB (given after 1st birthday), 3-HepB, 1 Varicella, and 1 MMR (given after 1st birthday)